 Electropolishing is a chemical surface-finishing technique.
 The metal burrs or machining marks can be electrolytically removed from the surface.
 The primary purpose is to minimize the surface roughness, thus greatly reducing the risk of dirt or residues adhering and improving the cleanability of surfaces.

 Electropolishing has become a common treatment for stainless steel in industries in which corrosion-resistance and cleanability requirements are particularly high.
 Typical applications are found in the pharmaceutical, biochemical and food-processing industries.

-The common used colors are nature (clear) and black.
-If any requirment about special colors, pls provide color samples for our production reference.
+The commonly used colors are nature (clear) and black.
+If any requirement about special colors, pls provide color samples for our production reference.
 Besides, Gloss difference is also divided into two types: bright(glossy) and matte.

 Hard anodized, sometimes called Type III, offers greater corrosion protection and resistance to wear in extreme environments or frequent use.
 This is produced by continuing the electrical current until the depth exceeds 20 microns or even more.
 This takes more time and is more expensive but produces a superior result.

 Zinc plating is typically used for screws and other fasteners, automotive parts, and various small parts that will be exposed in interior or mildly corrosive conditions.
 When a zinc coating is electroplated onto the surface of metals, it creates a formidable corrosion-resistant barrier.